 We are experiencing one of the defining developments of the 21st century: the rise of Artificial Intelligence (“A.I.”).
 From suggesting what movies to stream to determining which schools our children should attend, this technology has found its way into virtually all aspects of our lives.
 Although A.I. brings countless benefits to our lives, a critical question must be addressed: do A.I. systems benefit everyone?

 Legal and tech experts alike have detected biases in the implementation of A.I. systems that mimic the prejudices and biases that exist in society.
 Without proper checks and balances, deployment of biased A.I. systems present serious risks in criminal justice, government surveillance, healthcare, credit scores, online speech rights, and internet privacy.

 In order to protect clients against these new and profound risks, lawyers must become experts in this area of rapid innovation.
-To help clients navigate this new territory, Eisenberg & Baum has launched its Artificial Intelligence Fairness and Data Privacy practice group to promote fairness and accountability in step with technological advancements.
+To help clients navigate this new territory, Eisenberg & Baum has launched its Digital Technology and Human Rights group to promote fairness and accountability in step with technological advancements.
 Through nation-wide legal advocacy, our team of attorneys work tirelessly to rectify injustice stemming from unfair implementations of A.I. systems.
 Collaborating with experienced tech experts, we aim to combine our legal expertise and rigorous scientific research to decode systemic bias in the A.I. systems used in various private and public institutions.